 NOTE: Other discharges category includes the following discharge reasons: consumer died; consumer moved away; medical reasons.
 On July 25, 2008 the monthly Auto Discharge program was implemented and closed all episodes of care that had no service or billing activity within the past six months.
 The episode of care was closed and the discharge date was set to the last date of billable service.
 This will cause an increase in the number of Auto Discharges in previous quarters.
-The number of autodischarges in the two most recent quarters are not comparable to that of prior quarters because insufficient time as lapsed for the case to be considered inactive.
+The number of auto discharges in the two most recent quarters are not comparable to that of prior quarters because insufficient time as lapsed for the case to be considered inactive.
 Recovery support only episodes are excluded.

 Significance: About 40-50 % of consumers complete treatment.
-Consumer dropped out of treatment is the most common reason for noncompletion.
-Agency mergers in quarters (Apr-Jun 2015) and (Oct-Dec 2015) resulted in a higher than usual number of transfers.
+Consumer dropped out of treatment is the most common reason for non-completion.
+An agency merger in quarter (Oct-Dec 2015) resulted in a higher than usual number of transfers.